wildangellisa1977/FlipperHTTP/README.md

     - Repeat the steps above for `main.py` and `urequests_2.py`, saving it to the Raspberry Pi Pico with the name `main.py`.

 You're all set!
 When you reboot your Pico W, it will run the FlipperHTTP Flash.

-## Raspberry Pi Pico W Installation (C++)

-1. Download the `flipper_http_pico_c++.uf2` file.
-2. Press and hold the `BOOT` button on your Pico W for 2 seconds.
-3. While holding the `BOOT` button, connect the Pico W to your computer using a USB cable.
-4. Drag and drop the downloaded file onto the device.
-It will automatically reboot and begin running the FlipperHTTP firmware.

 ## Apps That Utilize FlipperHTTP
 The following apps have integrated FlipperHTTP to enhance their functionalities: